 Between 2001 and 2006 the Justus Lipsius underwent alterations, to allow for the temporary hosting of these European Council meetings, the delegations from new member states and press representatives attending the meetings.

-The European Council and Council will meet in the better-suited Europa building once it is completed, while most General Secretariat departments and lower level meetings will still be hosted in the Justus Lipsius.
-The existing press centre will also remain in the Justus Lipsius building.
+The European Council and Council is located in a better-suited Europa building, while most General Secretariat departments and lower level meetings are hosted in the Justus Lipsius.
+The existing press centre also remains in the Justus Lipsius building.

 Do you like it?